nextdns/nextdns/README.md

     	"no such domain" rather than being forwarded upstream.
 The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true) -cache-size string
-    	Enables and set the size of the cache in byte.
-Can be expressed with unit like (kB, MB, GB).
+    	Set the size of the cache in byte.
+Use 0 to disable caching.
-  -config value
+    	The value can be expressed with unit like kB, MB, GB. (default "0") -config value
     	NextDNS custom configuration id.